lackovic/angular-seed/README.md

 [![StackShare](https://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/lackovic/angularjs-v17-seed)

-The goal of this project is to create a minimalist template similar to the seed app project, but with the following differences:
+The goal of this project is to create a seed AngularJS project template, but with the following differences:

 1. uses the version 1.7.x of AngularJS;
 2. uses `yarn` instead of `bower`.